Why Is My Sublimation Not Transferring? 9 Causes and Fixes

 Why Is My Sublimation Not Transferring?
 9 Common Causes

 When sublimation is not transferring, it’s usually one of these nine issues.
-Here are the causes I see most often, starting with the biggest one.
+Start with the first few checks before changing your entire setup.

 1. Wrong Temperature or Uneven Heat